slackapi/bolt-js/docs/_future/getting_started_future.md

 ![Beta Terms of Service](../assets/beta-tos-future.png "Beta Terms of Service")

 Congratulations!
-You're now ready to start building using the [next-generation platform](/bolt-js/future/getting-started#next-gen). 🎉 You can now proceed with creating a new app by following the instructions below or explore how to [set up an existing app](/bolt-js/future/setup-existing-app) on the next-gen platform.
+You're now ready to start building using the [next-generation platform](/bolt-js/future/getting-started#next-gen). 🎉 You can now proceed with creating a new app by following the instructions below or explore how to [set up an existing app](/bolt-js/future/setup-existing-app).

 ---

 ### Create a new app {#create-app}

-To get started with development, you'll need to create a Slack app.
+To start, you'll need to create a Slack app.

-Run the following command to create a starter next-generation app:
+Create a starter next-generation app with the CLI:
 ```
 slack create my-app -t slack-samples/bolt-js-starter-template -b future
 ```